+Figure 3: Visual presentation of abstract but topologically valid Document Publisher configuration.

+Some decent coloring has been applied to above graph to balance visual hints with accessibility.
+The mathematical closed interval notation has been used to annotate the minimum and maximum occurrences of elements.

-2Document Publisher is a required element, but the only required data is the Type attribute.
+Document Publisher is a required element, but the only required data is the Type attribute.
 The Document Publisher Type attribute is an enumerated list containing an array of different document publisher types.
 Types include:

 Vendor: Developers or maintainers of information system products or services.
 This includes all authoritative product vendors, Product Security Incident Response Teams (PSIRTs), and product resellers and distributors, including authoritative vendor partners.